telerik/fiddler-everywhere-docs/migration.md

 ## Migrating Fiddler Accounts and Subscriptions

-Fiddler products are now part of an extensive portfolio of products developed by Progress Telerik.
+The Fiddler products are now part of an extensive portfolio of products developed by Progress Telerik.
 This article explains how to migrate your existing Fiddler accounts and subscriptions to the new unified Telerik system.

+Roles:
+* License holder&mdash;This is the user who owns and manages the Fiddler subscription.
+The license holder can edit, update subscriptions, and access billing details and invoices.
+The license holder can also access the product if they have an assigned Fiddler seat.
+* Licensed developer&mdash;This user has an assigned seat to a Fiddler subscription and has access to the respective Fiddler product.

 ## Account Migration

+>note The following steps are directed at all users – **license holders** and **licensed developers**.

-Each Fiddler account must migrate to the new Telerik login system through the following steps:
+Each Fiddler account must migrate to the Telerik system and create a Telerik account through the following steps:

 1. Open the preferred Fiddler application.